acidlabsStudios/EmployeeHandbook/benefits-and-perks.md

 To start with, you naturally (because it's the law) get everything the National Employment Standards entitle you to in terms of leave and conditions.
 Do yourself a favor and [read about it](https://www.fairwork.gov.au/) at the Fair Work Ombusdman site.

 ### Top 20% salaries
-We monitor industry salaries annually and make sure we’re paying in the top 20%, based on skills and experience, for every position at the company.
+We monitor industry salaries annually and do our utmost to pay in the top 20%, based on skills and experience, for every position at the company.
 Salaries are standardised on the Canberra market.

-### Personal Leave beyond statutory entitlements
+### Personal leave beyond statutory entitlements
 If you are under treatment or recovery for a serious medical condition and are unable to work because of it, work with your management to discuss options.
 We can offer a small degree of flexibility and extra days on a case-by-case basis.
 These days are an emergency reserve, separate from your normal personal leave entitlement.

 ### Leave flexibility and Christmas shutdown